How L1 L2 CPU Cache Work Detailed Study

 How Does CPU Cache Memory Work?

-Let’s take an example of a program.
-It is designed with a set of instructions, to be controlled by the CPU (how does cache work).
+Let's take an example of a program.
+It is designed with instructions to be controlled by the CPU (how does cache work).
 Now, the program is loaded in the primary storage.
-Therefore, when the program is launched, the instructions snake their way through the memory hierarchy toward the CPU.
-The instructions first get loaded into the RAM from the primary storage and then reach the CPU.
-Modern CPUs are now capable of bearing a large chunk of data per second.
-But to utilize all its power, the CPU requires access to a high-speed memory module.
+Therefore, when the program is launched, the instructions snake through the memory hierarchy toward the CPU.
+The instructions get loaded into the RAM from the primary storage and then reach the CPU.
+Modern CPUs can now bear a large chunk of data per second.
+However, the CPU requires access to a high-speed memory module to utilize all its power.
 This is where the cache starts playing.
-The memory controller takes the required data from RAM to load into the cache.
+The memory controller loads the data needed from RAM into the store.
 Based on the CPU design, this controller can sit inside the CPU itself or on the North Bridge chipset on the motherboard.

 Data flow across the CPU, cache memory, and main memory

-Lastly, the data is distributed inside the cache depending on the cache memory hierarchy to carry it around back and forth inside the CPU.
-Now, CPU caches act like small memory pools to store the most probable information required by the CPU at the next moment.
-There are sophisticated algorithms to determine which programming code will be needed next and hence to be loaded in the first layer of CPU cache memory and then in the other layers as well.
+Lastly, the data is distributed inside the cache depending on the memory hierarchy to carry it back and forth inside the CPU.
+Now, CPU caches act like small memory pools to store the most probable information the CPU requires at the next moment.
+There are sophisticated algorithms to determine which programming code will be needed next and hence to be loaded in the first layer of CPU cache memory and then in the other layers.
 The very purpose of the cache memory is to feed the CPU immediately as it calls upon a request so that the CPU can work around the clock without much lagging.

 Read Also: Tips to Take Care of Your Laptop During Summer | How to Take Care of Your Laptop